 Go Directly to Shortcuts

 It is STRONGLY recommended that you review the introduction to this text as it explains key issues of coding, accent, and access.
 You can also access the RV according to hymns cited by the Shatapatha.
 Also, long vowels are rendered as double letters, with accent via ' markings over the appropriate letter.
 Font constraints require that vocalic R remain a capital, with : for length, and the original ! for accent.
-This will be rectified with ILK.
-Especially note considerations of accent in the ShB, which differs from that of the RV (in the HOS diacritic versions marked as udaatta from Aufrecht, with "'" or "`").
+Especially note considerations of accent in the ZB, which differs from that of the RV (in the HOS diacritic versions marked as udaatta from Aufrecht, with " ' " or " ` ").

-I have listed each section of the Shatapatha by individualwith the individual subsections to be numbered later.
+I have listed each section of the Shatapatha by individual brAhmaNa with the individual subsections to be numbered later.
 There are shortcuts to each of the 14 kaaNDa's.
-Each section, where applicable, is linked to the RV maNDala upon which it is based (via usage in the in close approximation), or which it specifically repeats verbatim.
+Each section, where applicable, is linked to the RV maNDala upon which it is based (via usage in the Vajasaneyi Samhita in close approximation), or which it specifically repeats verbatim.
 Additions/corrections please send to:

 atman@vedavid.org